unboxed/be_valid_asset/README.markdown

 or

     describe "/index.html" do
-      it "should be valid XHTML" do
+      it "should be valid markup" do
         render 'home/index', :layout => true
-        response.should be_valid_xhtml
+        response.should be_valid_markup
       end
     end

 or to test a string:

-    it "should be valid xhtml" do
+    it "should be valid markup" do
       html = File.read(File.join(RAILS_ROOT, %w(public index.html)))
-      html.should be_valid_xhtml
+      html.should be_valid_markup
     end

 It is also possible to validate an xhtml fragment.
 This assumes xhtml-1.0 strict.